Alois Hitler: Uncertain identity of biological father

 Ron Rosenbaum suggests that Frank, who had turned against Nazism after 1945 but remained an anti-Semitic fanatic, made the claim that Hitler had Jewish ancestry as a way of proving that Hitler was a Jew and not an Aryan.

-A genetic study that collected DNA of 38 living relatives of Hitler concluded that, with high probability, Hitler had E1b1b DNA haplogroup.
+A genetic study that collected DNA of 38 living relatives of Hitler concluded that, with high probability, Hitler's genotype included the E1b1b DNA haplogroup, sub-clade undisclosed.
 An author of the study stated:

 Career as customs official

-Initially Alois Schicklgruber made steady progress in the semi-military profession of customs official.
+Schicklgruber was a Liberal, Pan-German and German nationalist, but was loyal to the Emperor of Austria.
+Initially Schicklgruber made steady progress in the semi-military profession of customs official.
 The work involved frequent reassignments and he served in a variety of places across Austria.
 By 1860, after five years of service, he reached the rank of Finanzwach-Oberaufseher (Revenue guard Senior warden, analogous to an Army Corporal).
 By 1864, after special training and examinations, Schicklgruber had advanced to provisorischer Amtsassistent (provisional Office assistant, analogous to a provisional Second lieutenant) and was serving in Linz, Austria.
 He later became a Zollamts-Official (Inspector of customs, i.e. (First) Lieutenant) posted at Braunau am Inn in 1875.
-Then his career came suddenly to a nearly dead end when it took 17 years to his last promotion.
-In 1892, he eventually rose to provisorischer resp., and in 1894 to definitiver Zolloberamts-Official (definite Senior inspector of customs, i.e. Army captain).
+Then his career suddenly came to a nearly dead end when it took him 17 years to get his last promotion.
+In 1892, he eventually rose to provisorischer resp., and in 1894 to definitiver Zolloberamts-Official (definite senior inspector of customs, i.e. Army captain).
 Schicklgruber (from 1877 under his new surname Hitler) could go no higher because he lacked the necessary school degrees.